andrewmackrodt/dockerfiles/dolphin-emu-x11/README.md

 * Audio via PulseAudio
 * Controller support (tested with wireless DS4 over Bluetooth)

-† libnvidia-gl-390 is installed, see [here][gist] if you have a different proprietary NVidia driver installed on how to mount the correct drivers to the container without requiring an image rebuild.
+† libnvidia-gl-390 is installed; the host driver version will be checked the first time a container is started and an attempt to install the correct driver in the container will be made.
+To skip this behaviour set the environment variable `NVIDIA_SKIP_DOWNLOAD=1`.
+It is also possible to mount a volume containing the drivers contained on the host and use those, see [here][gist] for an example on how to achieve this.

 [gist]: https://gist.github.com/andrewmackrodt/e5f9eaf63c9296db73901796bc46a3f8